vsajip/kscript/README.md

 is a valid Kotlin `kts` script.
 Plain and simple, no `main`, no `companion`, just a few bits of code.

-### Ok, but does `kscript` also work for regular kotlin `.kt` source files  with a `main` as entry point?
+### Does `kscript` also work for regular kotlin `.kt` source files  with a `main` as entry point?

 Yes, (since v1.6) you can run kotlin source files through `kscript`.
 By default it will assume a top-level `main` method as entry-point.

-However in case you're using a companion object to declare the entry point, you need to indicate this via the `//ENTRY` directive:
+However in case you're using a companion object to declare the entry point, you need to indicate this via the `//ENTRY`/`@file:Entry` directive:

 ### Why does it fail to read my script file when using cygwin?